QuantEcon/phd-macro-theory-book/lectures/intro.md

   name: python3
 ---

-# Tom's Homemade Macro Theory Book
+# PhD Macro with Python

 This website presents a set of advanced lectures on quantitative economic modeling, designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](http://johnstachurski.net/).